t-kuni/go-cli-app-template/README.md

 # About

-This repository is project skeleton for Go CLI application.
+Project skeleton for Go CLI application.

 # Features